Michieljoris/demo/README.md

 * ssl
 * node-haproxy is still a bit flaky, as in it can crash on wrong commands, just restart it, I use forever to get  around this.
-It doesn't really matter if it crashes though, as long as it gets restarted.
+It doesn't really matter if it crashes though, as long as it gets restarted, which forever takes care of..
-* disable debug output
 * implement running the 'init' command in demo.json on first checkout of a branch.
-* work out how to use dnsmasq to simulate local wildcard domain
+* work out how to use dnsmasq to simulate local wildcard domain for Vagrant
-* make it work with node install under sudo
+* make it work with node install under sudo, node-ipc stops communicating.
-* give warning if domain backend mismatch